DUNE/computing-HWDB/_extras/dashboard.md

 - Serial Number.
 - Item Specifications.
 - Tests (data are downloadable in JSON).
+- The latest available Executive Summary and a link to edit it or newly post one.
+- Timeline of its location.
 - PIDs of linked sub-components.
-- Timeline of its location.
 - Binaries (photos, csv files) that are associated with this PID.

 ![itemview](../fig/Dash/itemview.jpg){: .image-with-shadow}{: width="70%"}